thiblahute/meson-website/FAQ.md

 First of all there needs to be a `.wrap` file with a download URL in the `subprojects` directory.
 If one does not exist, Meson will not download anything.

 The second requirement is that there needs to be an explicit subproject invocation in your `meson.build` files.
 Either `subproject('foobar')` or `dependency('foobar', fallback : ['foobar', 'foo_dep'])`.
-If these calls either are not in the build files or they are not called (due to e.g. `if/else`) then nothing is downloaded.
+If these declarations either are not in any build file or they are not called (due to e.g. `if/else`) then nothing is downloaded.